 - A GPA of 3.0 or higher on a 4.0 scale

 - TOEFL or IELTS for applicants whose native language is not English

 - Statement of purpose/intent

 - Résumé or CV

 If you don’t already have certain skills (e.g. stats, calculus, computer programming, etc.), the university may ask you to complete prerequisite courses.

-Distance education is tempting if you can’t afford to move, and a small number of universities now offer online PhDs in data science.
-These programs often require you to attend a few campus events (e.g. symposiums), but allow you to complete coursework and conduct research in your own hometown.
+Online programs may require you to attend a few campus events (e.g. symposiums), but allow you to complete coursework and conduct research in your own hometown.

 - Are you extremely passionate about an area of research?